 If you didn’t already know this, the most important part of networking happens after the first time you make that new professional contact.
 Meeting new people could be challenging for some, but maintaining those relationships is when it gets tough.
 We are here to make that process a bit smoother, so you can follow up with potential clients, co-workers, and partners.
 These 4 follow-up email templates will give you a good starting point, but you will still have to put some effort into it.
 It is important that you personalize each email with your voice and detail as much as you can from the experience (while at the same time being brief).

 Are you ready to grow your network and solidify your professional relationships?
 Start with the email templates below!

 Before you do anything, you have to identify your purpose.
 What would you like to accomplish with your email?
-Do you want to thank the host of request a meeting?
+Do you want to thank the host to request a meeting?

 Each one of these templates has a specific purpose, so use them as you see fit.

 If you want to ask for a follow-up meeting

 These emails work if you want to pitch your idea or discuss the matter more thoroughly.
 Remember to be considerate of their time and work with their availability, and keep the email short.